connorgorny/connorgorny.github.io/_pages/about.md

 A Little About Me
 ======

-I am a third year undergrad student at Michigan State University
+I am a third year undergrad student at University of Iowa

-I belong to the College of Engineering and am pursuing a major in Computer Science along side a minor in Business
+I belong to the Tippie College of Business and am pursuing a major in Business Analytics and Information Systems (BAIS) with an emphasis in Computer Science

 My research interests include
 ------